This jollof rice is a hearty and filling one pot meal that is packed full of flavor. Easy and quick to make and naturally gluten-free.

 - In the same pot used to cook the steak, add the onions with the remaining olive oil and cook until soft and translucent, about 5 to 7 minutes.

-- Add the rice on top of the cooked onions along with tomato paste, remaining salt and pepper, thyme, curry, ginger, garlic powder and crushed red pepper; stir to combine until the rice is red in color and lightly toasted.
+- Add the rice on top of the cooked onions along with tomato paste, remaining salt and pepper, thyme, ginger and crushed red pepper; stir to combine until the rice is red in color and lightly toasted.

 - Add the diced tomatoes and green pepper along with the bay leaves on top of the rice.
-Return the cooked steak to the pot along with 3 cups of water.
+Return the cooked steak to the pot along with the water.

 - Mix all the ingredients together, bring to a boil, then reduce the heat to low, cover with a tight-fitting lid and simmer for 15 minutes, until rice is fully cooked.
 Remove from heat and allow the steam to continue cooking the rice for 5-10 more minutes.